python-websockets/websockets/docs/topics/broadcast.rst

 All other patterns discussed above yield control to the event loop once per client because messages are sent by different tasks.
-This makes them slower than the built-in :func:`~websockets.broadcast` function.
+This makes them slower than the built-in :func:`broadcast` function.

 There is no major difference between the performance of per-message queues and publish–subscribe.